Triple M Brisbane: Station history

 Triple M Brisbane started on the FM band at 104.1 MHz on 22 August 1980.
 Brisbane businessman Leo Williams was the driving force behind the venture.
 The station manager was Rob McKay, who held the position for three years.
-He was succeeded by the Programe Manager, Ted Seymour in 1983.
+He was succeeded by the Program Manager, Ted Seymour in 1983.
 Their first format was contemporary rock.
 The station was rebranded as FM104 in December 1982 with the new slogan "Rock in Stereo" and focused on a Classic Rock Format and Brisbane’s typical Queensland lifestyle of beaches and barbecues.

 Their playlists then included AC/DC, The Angels, Van Halen, ZZ Top and Talking Heads as well as supporting Australian pub rock bands such as INXS, Hunters & Collectors and the Choirboys.
 Mixed with Classic Rock from Rolling Stones, Beatles, Jimi Hendrix, the Who etc.

 On 10 January 1982, the pioneering program Incontact was launched, one of the first Christian music programs to feature in ratings time (5 am-12 midnight) in Australia.
 The Sunday night maintained the station's high ratings audience until midnight and aired weekly until April 1990.
 Over 21 Australian premieres and the World Premiere of US rock band Whiteheart's 'Emergency Broadcast' album featured in the music as well as co-promotion of the 1987 Stryper concert at Brisbane's Festival Hall.

 In 1983, slogans "FM104 Rocks the Weekend", "FM104 Rocks Brisbane", and "FM104 Rock in Stereo" were starting to be used.
 The first number-one rating success occurred in the 7 to midnight time slot during the second survey of 1983, achieving an impressive 26% share.
 The station became number one overall in October 1984, with a total audience share of 18.2%.